yeasy/learning_pickleball/10_footwork_en.md

 # Master Footwork

 Footwork is the soul of all ball sports.

-Without good footwork, it is difficult to hit a high-quality ball with just touch.
+Excellent footwork allows players to always hit the ball in the most comfortable position.
+Conversely, without good footwork, no matter how good the hand skill is, it is difficult to play a good game.

-The purpose of footwork is to leave enough space for the body to hit the ball in a comfortable position.
+The purpose of footwork is to leave enough time and space for the body to hit the ball in a comfortable position.

 ## Footwork Types